U.S. Generic and Biosimilar Medicines Savings Report

 Even at nearly 6.4 billion generic and biosimilar prescriptions dispensed, generics represent only 3% of all health care spending.

 How much did your state save from generic and biosimilar medicines in 2021?
 To view a full breakdown of savings and more facts, choose a state in the drop-down menu to download a one-page summary.

 Please note: state savings totals are rounded from actual totals.

 Savings by Patient Condition

 No matter what condition you or your family members are experiencing, generic and biosimilar prescription medicines are saving you money.
-Savings for allergy and asthma totaled $13.6 billion in 2020 and $101.8 billion from 2010-2020.
+Savings for allergy and asthma totaled $9.1 billion in 2021 and $66.5 billion for the past 10 years.